top of page

 Let's talk about the dining scene on the MS Roald Amundsen.
 You have three restaurants to choose from for breakfast, lunch and dinner.
 Soft drinks, beer, house wine (premium at an additional cost) and coffee/tea are included in your meals in each restaurant.
 Each restaurant is elegantly designed, with floor-to-ceiling windows for beautiful cruising viewing.

-Lindstrom Restaurant - Located on Deck 9 and available to suite guests for all three meals, open from 7-9 am 12-2 pm and 6-9 pm.
+Lindstrom Restaurant - Located on Deck 9 and available to suite guests for all three meals, open from 7-9 am, 12-2 pm and 6-9 pm.
 The menu changes almost daily for lunch and dinner; some days, it remains the same, but no more than two days in a row.
-Think fine dining and very high quality of cuisine and service (which is outstanding in each restaurant).
-All non-suite guests can experience Lindstrom for dinner at an additional cost of €25 each.
+Think fine dining and very high-quality cuisine and service (which is outstanding in each restaurant).
+Non-suite guests can experience Lindstrom for dinner at an additional cost of €25 each.

-Aune Restaurant - Located on Deck 6 and available for all guests for three meals a day, the times are the same as Lindstrom.
-Breakfast and lunch are buffet style, and dinner is a la carte, except for maybe once per week, when they will have a buffet evening.
-We have dined in Aune a few times over the past few weeks and recommend the a la carte evenings.
+Aune Restaurant - Located on Deck 6 and available for all guests for three meals daily, the times are the same as Lindstrom.
+Breakfast and lunch are buffet style, and dinner is a la carte, except maybe once per week when they have a buffet evening.
+We have dined in Aune several times over the past few weeks and recommend the a la carte evenings.
 The daily menu for each restaurant is published each morning in the app, so you can easily decide which restaurant you wish to dine in during the evening.

 Day 23 - Ulukhaktok, Northwest Territories, Canada

 Long gone are the early risers!
-We have been making up for years of lost sleep on this cruise and rising at least from 10 am each day.
+We have been making up for years of lost sleep on this cruise and rising at least from 10 am daily.
 We make it for morning coffee and then straight to lunch!

 Everyone was eager to get on our Zodiacs for the landing.
 Once onshore, we were greeted by the local indigenous to take us around their village.
 It was eye-opening to a different way of life.
-The homes were basic but were shelter.
+The homes were primary but were shelters.

-Their primary means of transport was by foot or four-wheelers—primarily hunters and gatherers (berries), very little else to keep them busy.
+Their primary means of transport was by foot or four-wheelers—primarily hunters and gatherers (berries), tiny else to keep them busy.

-We were given four hours to explore, although, after 90 minutes, we were ready to get back to the ship.
+We were given four hours to explore, but after 90 minutes, we were ready to return to the ship.

-The village had the opportunity to put on their arts/craft market when we arrived, but they scheduled this for later in the afternoon, whereby most passengers were back on the ship!
+The village had the opportunity to put on their arts/craft market when we arrived, but they scheduled this for later in the afternoon when most passengers were back on the ship!

 Missed opportunity to have the passengers ready to shop; 400 passengers can quickly help fund the community for the next few months; maybe the government subsidy is more than enough.

-Not much to see here and little from the team as to why we visited; it felt like the community existed purely because of subsidies as no one appeared to be very busy.
-You could question the carbon footprint, and it was disappointing to see the rubbish scattered around the village.
+There was not much to see here and trim from the team as to why we visited; it felt like the community existed purely because of subsidies, as no one appeared to be very busy.
+You could question the carbon footprint, and seeing the rubbish scattered around the village was disappointing.

-Today marked the 106th anniversary of Roald Amundsen's expedition to the South Pole, the Norwegian explorer whom our ship is named after was the first human to reach the South Pole.
-As we sailed through the Amundsen Gulf, the ship celebrated with pre-dinner bubbles for us all.
+Today, we marked the 106th anniversary of Roald Amundsen's expedition to the South Pole.
+The Norwegian explorer after whom our ship is named was the first human to reach the South Pole.
+The ship celebrated with pre-dinner bubbles as we sailed through the Amundsen Gulf.
 We then finished the evening with a rare and beautiful sunset.

 Day 24 - Sea Day, Amundsen Gulf, Nunavut, Canada

 Today was a chilled sea day; we love these days!
-A great excuse to truly relax.
-We received our certificates for crossing the arctic circle and kept busy blogging to record all our extraordinary adventures and memories.
+It's a great excuse to relax genuinely.
+We received our certificates for crossing the Arctic Circle and kept busy blogging to record all our extraordinary adventures and memories.

-This evening we enjoyed a beautiful dinner at Lindstrom and celebrated life with a lovely bottle of bubbles, followed by yet another magical sunset.
+We enjoyed a beautiful dinner at Lindstrom and celebrated life with a lovely bottle of bubbles, followed by another magical sunset.

 Day 25 - Cambridge Bay, Nunavut, Canada